Jack Letts: Early life

-Alleged links with ISIS
+Alleged links with IS

 Letts said that he travelled to Kuwait in May 2014 and to Syria in September of that same year.

-Media interest in Letts began in January 2016, when journalist Richard Kerbaj of The Sunday Times accused him of joining ISIS, a claim Letts and his parents said was untrue.
-In June 2016, Letts stated that his journey to the Middle East was part of his "search for truth", and denied ever having been a member of ISIS.
+Media interest in Letts began in January 2016, when journalist Richard Kerbaj of The Sunday Times accused him of joining IS, a claim Letts and his parents said was untrue.
+In June 2016, Letts stated that his journey to the Middle East was part of his "search for truth", and denied ever having been a member of IS.
 He stated that he went to Syria "to spread the religion of Allah and to help Muslims.
 I can speak Arabic and English.
 That's my only skill."

 Letts denied claims that he adopted the name Abu Mohammed while in the Middle East.
 While in Syria, Letts married a local woman who later had a child whom Letts has never met.

 In 2016, Letts stated, "I'm not ISIS, but I believe in the Sharia; I also think that whatever I say, the media will probably freestyle with it and make up more nicknames for me."
 When questioned about the treatment of Muslims in Syria, he said, "The Muslims in Syria are burned alive, raped, abused, imprisoned and much more.
 I also think that some of Muslims I met here are living like walking mountains.
 Full of honour".
 When asked if he was a terrorist, he stated: "Do you mean by the English government's definition, that anyone that opposes a non-Islamic system and man-made laws?
 Then, of course, by that definition, I suppose they'd say I'm a terrorist, khalas ("and that's that").
 He also said, "that doesn't mean I am with you, the dirty non-Muslims".

-On 7 May 2017, Letts stated that he hated ISIS "more than the Americans hate them".
+On 7 May 2017, Letts stated that he hated IS "more than the Americans hate them".

-Letts has claimed that he was imprisoned by ISIS on three occasions, and lived in hiding with others who stood against ISIS inside Raqqa.
+Letts has claimed that he was imprisoned by IS on three occasions, and lived in hiding with others who stood against IS inside Raqqa.

 Letts' parents were under restrictions imposed by Mr Justice Saunders; the UK media were therefore unable to report anything they may have known about their son's opinions or activities while he was in Syria.

 Letts shared a photograph of himself in 2015 performing a Muslim one-finger salute with Mosul Dam in the background.
-The dam was within ISIS-controlled territory at the time.
+The dam was within IS-controlled territory at the time.